News of the World royal phone hacking scandal

-The News of the World royal phone hacking scandal was a scandal which developed in 2005 to 2007 around the interception of voice mail relating to the British royal family by a private investigator working for a News of the World journalist.
+A scandal developed in 2005 to 2007 around the interception of voicemail relating to the British royal family by a private investigator working for a News of the World journalist.
 It formed a prelude to the wider News International phone hacking scandal which developed in 2009 and exploded in 2011, when it became clear that the phone hacking had taken place on a much wider scale.
 Early indications of this in the police investigation were not followed through, and the failures of the police investigation would go on to form part of the wider scandal in 2011.

 In August 2006, the News of the World's royal editor, Clive Goodman and a private investigator, Glenn Mulcaire, were arrested by the Metropolitan Police, and later charged with hacking the telephones of members of the royal family by accessing voicemail messages, an offence under section 79 of the Regulation of Investigatory Powers Act 2000.
 On 26 January 2007, both Goodman and Mulcaire pleaded guilty to the charges and were sentenced to four and six months imprisonment respectively.
 On the same day, it was announced that Andy Coulson had resigned as editor of the News of the World.

 Overview

 Background

-On 13 November 2005, an article appeared in the News of the World written by royal editor Clive Goodman, that claimed that Prince William was in the process of borrowing a portable editing suite from ITV royal correspondent Tom Bradby.
+On 13 November 2005, an article appeared in the News of the World written by royal editor Clive Goodman, claiming that Prince William was in the process of borrowing a portable editing suite from ITV royal correspondent Tom Bradby.
 Following the publication, the Prince and Bradby met to try to figure out how the details of their arrangement had been leaked, as only two other people were aware of it.
 Prince William noted that another equally improbable leak had recently taken place regarding an appointment he had made with a knee surgeon.
 After some discussion, the Prince and Bradby concluded it was likely that their voicemails were being accessed.

 Their concerns were passed to the Metropolitan Police, who set up an investigation under Deputy Assistant Commissioner Peter Clarke, who managed the Counter Terrorism Command.
 Clarke reported to Assistant Commissioner Andy Hayman, commander of the Specialist Operations directorate.
-The reason the investigation was passed to Hayman and Clarke, was that Hayman's command included the Protection Command, under whom SO14 provide all Royalty Protection.
+The reason the investigation was passed to Hayman and Clarke was that Hayman's command included the Protection Command, under whom SO14 provide all Royalty Protection.

-Clarke's investigation began as a localised incident involving staff at Clarence House, but the compiled list of possible victims broadened to include: Government ministers; a Member of Parliament; military chiefs; a leading media figure; Premiership footballers; and celebrities.
+Clarke's investigation began as a localised incident involving staff at Clarence House, but the compiled list of possible victims broadened to include Government ministers; a Member of Parliament; military chiefs; a leading media figure; Premiership footballers; and celebrities.
 Clarke's investigation team searched the London office of the News of the World, eventually concluding that the compromised voice mail accounts belonged to Prince William's aides, including Jamie Lowther-Pinkerton, and not the Prince himself.